hjwp/www.obeythetestinggoat.com/content/pages/testimonials_and_reviews.md

 Here's a few nice things people have said to me about the book, either directly or via online reviews:

+### Merouane Atig, November 2014: "I think that your book is the most interesting approach to TDD I've ever read"

+> I'm currently reading your excellent book "Test-Driven Web Development with Python" and I really love it!
+I'm new to Python and Django but I already read many books on TDD in other languages (C# and Ruby mainly) and I practice TDD for 3 years.
+I think that your book has the most interesting approach to TDD I've ever read.
+Thank you for this!

 ### Iain Houston, November 2014: "combines a large a number of really important ideas and, at the same time, pays justice to them with just the right amount of detail."

 > Hi Harry,